By using this site, you are agreeing to our use of cookies. Learn more by reading our Privacy Policy

 VCCA’s artist residency program at Mt.
 San Angelo is located on the traditional territory of the Monacan Indian Nation.
 Today, the Monacan community centers around Bear Mountain in Amherst County, where the Monacan Ancestral Museum is committed to preserving the rich legacy of the tribe’s history and culture.
 We encourage you to visit monacannation.com and learn more.

 We must also acknowledge the legacy of slavery woven into the history of Sweet Briar College, from whom VCCA rented and ultimately purchased Mt.
 San Angelo.
-On the site of the college is an Enslaved Workers Cabin as well as the Sweet Briar Plantation Burial Grounds where many enslaved people who built and worked on the former plantation are buried.
+On the site of the college is an Enslaved Community Cabin as well as the Sweet Briar Plantation Burial Grounds where many enslaved people who built and worked on the former plantation are buried.
 You can read more about Sweet Briar College’s history at sbc.edu/about/history.